 The KindaListening project is endorsed and supported by tMK as a way of rippling out kindness in the community.
 As need is increasing and public services are depleting, we all need to be a resource for ourselves and each other.

-We have so far run a pilot to train 40 ‘KindaListeners’ who are already using their newfound skills in supportive settings to help others.
-Funding would roll out the training programme to more people to deliver support for those in need.
+We have already trained 80 people who are actively using their KindaListening skills in support of family, friends and strangers within their local communities.
+Additional Funding would roll out the training programme to more people to deliver support for those in need.

 KindaCompany – Planet Sustainability